ankush-me/SynthText/README.md

 # SynthText
-This a modified version of [Ankush's code](https://github.com/ankush-me/SynthText) for generating synthetic text images which support left-to-right languages such as Persian and Arabic.
+This a modified version of [Ankush's code](https://github.com/ankush-me/SynthText) for generating synthetic text images which support right-to-left languages such as Persian and Arabic.

 As in Persian and Arabic, words are made using connected letters, this code only outputs the word level bounding boxes.